 Because we are unique.
 We believe that few, if any, Chambers combine the quality and breadth of experience we can provide, combined with our modern approach to client service.
 We know sport doesn’t take holidays, so someone will be able to help 24 hours a day, seven days a week.

 Examples of recent cases undertaken by the Crown Office Chambers sports team:

-- Maurice Holmes: Representing Aljaž Bedene and the Lawn Tennis Association in arbitral proceedings (led by Thomas de la Mare QC) before Charles Hollander QC, in which the sole arbitrator was appointed to determine the lawfulness of the ITF’s recently introduced eligibility rules for Davis Cup tennis 1) Aljaž Bedene and (2) The Lawn Tennis Association v The International Tennis Federation.
+- Maurice Holmes: Representing Aljaž Bedene and the Lawn Tennis Association in arbitral proceedings (led by Thomas de la Mare KC) before Charles Hollander KC, in which the sole arbitrator was appointed to determine the lawfulness of the ITF’s recently introduced eligibility rules for Davis Cup tennis 1) Aljaž Bedene and (2) The Lawn Tennis Association v The International Tennis Federation.

 - Edward Broome: Appointed Chairman on the British Weight Lifting Association Doping Disciplinary Tribunals, sitting in judgment on individual cases of contested positive doping offences.

-- Daniel Shapiro and Adam Taylor: Represented the distributor via insurers in a £2million product liability claim regarding a fall from a horse suffered by a rider while completing a jumping circuit wearing an inflatable vest designed to protect riders from injury.
+- Daniel Shapiro KC: Represented the distributor via insurers in a £2million product liability claim regarding a fall from a horse suffered by a rider while completing a jumping circuit wearing an inflatable vest designed to protect riders from injury.